Skip to Content

 Instructions

-4. Make the star section of the card by gluing a few stars onto the blue rectangle.
+• Glue the star section of the card onto the blue rectangle.

-5. Next, glue the completed star section to the top, left portion of the card. hand gluing stars onto card
+• Next, glue the completed star section to the top left portion of the card.

-7. Optionally: Cut 2 small, thin, rectangular strips of scrap pieces of paper to fit behind the eyes and the mouth pieces.
+• Optionally: Cut 2 small, thin, rectangular strips of scrap pieces of paper to fit behind the eyes and the mouthpieces.
 Fold the rectangle onto itself to end up with a thick square.
 Glue it to the back of the eyes and the mouth.
-This will help give the card more dimension and is optional. hand gluing parts of eye together for card craft
+This will help give the card more dimension and is optional.

-9. Next, take the eyes and glue them just above the mouth. hands gluing eyes onto front of card
+• Now, take the eyes and glue them just above the mouth.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.